stagas/maga/README.md

 [express-expose](https://github.com/visionmedia/express-expose)

-and then you can do this:
+and then you can do this in your express server:

     app.exposeRequire()
     app.expose(config, 'config')